kristopherjohnson/kjchess/README.md

 kjchess is a simple chess-playing engine, implemented in Swift.

 I've wanted to write a chess program since I was a teenager.
 I'm finally doing it.
 I don't expect this to play a strong game, and it won't be using any advanced chess implementation techniques.
-I just want to have a chess program I wrote all by myself.
+It's a toy, but it's all mine.

 ## Status

 kjchess is not usable yet.
 The following features are implemented:

-- Can determine legal moves for a given position, except for these limitations:
+- Can determine legal moves for a given position, except for this limitation:
-    - Doesn't recognize castling.
     - Doesn't recognize _en passant_ captures.
 - Implements enough of the UCI protocol that a game can be played with XBoard and the PolyGlot adapter.